-Q: What is your general field of research?
+Q: What is your general field of your research?

-TD: My research mainly focuses on antigen-specific T cells in human virus infection.
-Antigen-specific T cells are one of the most important immune cells (or white blood cells) in our body.
-They are responsible for eliminating the virus infected cells.
-So the aim of my research is to try to understand immune correlates between the virus infection and disease.
-For example in China we studied a patient cohort of HIV infected patients and we found that patients who shared a T cell related gene called HLA-B51 generally do much better than the patients who do not have this gene.
-And we also further worked out the potential reasons for that difference.
-As with many other researchers in the department, our goal is to work out the immunological mechanisms behind a disease and try to use the information in improving therapies and vaccines.
+TD: My research is mainly focused on antigen specific T-cells in human virus infections.
+Antigen-specific T-cell is one of the most important immune cells, white blood cells in our body.
+Responsible for eliminating the virus infected cells.
+So, the aim of my research is really to try to understand the immune correlation between virus infection and disease.
+For example, in the cohort patient we studied in China, HIV infected patient, and we found the patients who shared the T-cell related gene, generally do much better than patients that do not have this gene.
+And we also further worked out the potential reasons for the difference.
+So as, any other researchers in the department, our goal is really to work out the immunological mechanisms behind the disease and try to use the information in improved therapy and a vaccine.

 Q: Can you tell us about your work on flu infection?

-TD: My flu research his mainly about finding out what kind of antigen-specific T cells are left in our body after acute influenza virus infection, and if those memory T cells are good enough to protect us from a new infection, especially of a virus that is different from previous infection such as pandemic flu.
-In order to do this we are collaborating with colleagues in Vietnam and China and are studying healthy volunteers as well as patients who have been infected with AV influenza virus as well as the pandemic H1N1 virus.
-We want to work out the difference in T cell responses in those people who do not become sick after infection, in comparison with those ones who develop very severe illness.
-We have found a very interesting group of cells in our body that could react to a broad range of viruses.
-This is really good news because those cells are like universal killers - they can eliminate different strains of virus including the pandemic.
+TD: My flu research is about finding out what kind of T-cell - antigen specific T-cells, are left in our body after acute influenza virus infection and if those cells we call it memory t-cells are good enough to protect us from a new infection especially viruses that are different from previous infections such as pandemic flu.
+In order to do this we are collaborating with the colleagues in Vietnam and China studying the healthy volunteers as well as the patients who have been infected with the AV influenza virus and the pandemic H1N1 virus.
+We want to work out what the difference is in their T-cells responses in those people who do not become sick after infection and compare with those ones who had very severe illness.
+We found actually a very interesting group of cells in our body could react to a broad range of the virus.
+This is very good news because those cells are like universal killers, they can eliminate different strains of virus including the pandemic.

-TD: I recently started research into hepatitis B virus infection, in particular in the context of liver cancer development.
-As you may know about one third of the world’s hepatitis B infected patients are in China and this is the main virus that has caused liver cancer; many people suffer from it.
-The hospital I have been collaborating with in the past 8 years is one of the largest infectious disease hospitals in China and they look after thousands of hepatitis B infected patients every year.
-The hospital started to develop an international programme during the last couple of years aiming to identify early diagnostic markers of liver cancer development, which is really needed.
-As one of the major international collaborators our aim is to find out the immunological changes in those patients before the cancer is established and to find out the contribution of those changes to the development of liver cancer.
+TD: I just started recently research on hepatitis – b virus infection in particular in the context of liver cancer development.
+As you may know, about one-third of world hepatitis b infected patients are in China.
+And this is the main virus that’s caused liver cancer and many people suffered from it.
+The hospital I have been collaborating with, in the past 8 years, one of the largest infectious diseases hospitals in China, and they look after thousands of Hep-B infected patients every year.
+The hospital just started developing an international programme during the last couple of years aiming to identify early diagnostic markers for liver cancer development, which is really needed.
+As one of the major international collaborators, our aim is to find out the immunological changes in those patients before the cancer is established and to find out the contribution to those changes to the liver cancer development.

 Q: How does your research fit into translational medicine within the department?

-TD: I am hoping to have more scientists in the department involved in my collaborative research in China in the future, especially those working with innate and cancer immunology.
-By doing this we are hoping to get a much more comprehensive understanding of the immunological mechanisms behind disease.
-In that way it will give us a better chance of finding ways to combat the virus.
-This is also the aim of my colleagues in China.
+TD: I am hoping in the future to have more scientists in the department involved in my collaborative research in China especially those working under cancer immunology.
+And by doing this, we are hoping to get a much better, comprehensive understanding of the immunological mechanism behind the disease.
+In that way will give us a better chance to find ways to combat the virus.
+I think this is also, what my colleagues in China want.